oshaked1/os/README.md

 - `drivers` - Hardware drivers.
 - `kernel` All kernel core code.
   - `kernel/init` OS initialization code
-- `libc` C standard library functions.
+- `lib` C standard library functions.
 All implemented functions are compliant to the specification (I hope).
 Some extra functions that are not part of the C standard are implemented.

 ## Current Features